safiulmahbub-eyyyy/Sentiment_Analyzer/README.md

 ### 1.1 Problem Statement

-Consumer electronics purchasing decisions increasingly rely on community-driven sentiment from social media platforms.
-However, the volume and distributed nature of these discussions make manual analysis impractical.
+Consumer electronics purchasing decisions increasingly rely on customer reviews from e-commerce platforms.
+However, the volume and distributed nature of these reviews make manual analysis impractical.
 Traditional sentiment analysis systems provide aggregate statistics but fail to answer natural language queries about specific products or features.

 ### 1.2 Research Objectives

 This project addresses the following research questions:

-1. **Data Acquisition:** Can ethical, automated collection of Reddit discussions provide sufficient data for sentiment analysis at scale?
+1. **Data Acquisition:** Can pre-labeled Amazon review datasets provide sufficient data for sentiment analysis at scale?
-2. **Sentiment Classification:** Does VADER sentiment analysis provide adequate accuracy for social media text containing slang, emojis, and non-standard grammar?
+2. **Sentiment Classification:** Does pre-labeled sentiment data from the dataset provide adequate accuracy for product reviews?
 3. **RAG Implementation:** Can a Retrieval-Augmented Generation system accurately answer natural language questions about consumer sentiment without hallucination?
 4. **Conversational AI:** How can RAG systems be enhanced to handle meta-questions and greetings without database search failures?
 5. **Zero-Cost Deployment:** Is production-grade AI system deployment feasible using only free-tier cloud services?